posmlab/getting-started/MuscleModeling.md

 Generally, the existing muscle models could all stand to be further verified, whether using an alternate muscle-modeling software or checked against experimental data.

 As is, the activation (q in TwoPartMuscleMotor and F_activation in HillMuscleMotor) just linearly increases at the rate of activation.
-It may be worthwhile to look more into how muscle activation works.
+It may be worthwhile to look into how muscle activation works more.

 Also, it could be useful to set up a kinematics tab to model direct actuation as well instead of just LaMSA.
 This could be useful when trying to study muscle mechanics or in the development of new motors.